Key information

 -

-Over the module of two terms, students acquire a repertoire of skills and approaches (combined with the development of advanced skills in the researching and writing of history) to enable them to act as effective and engaging public historians.
-These include knowledge about ethical and legal matters, strategic planning and development, as well as awareness of a range of issues that arise when working with local communities, conducting audience/visitor surveys and evaluations, exhibition planning and development, collection conservation, and education techniques for working in informal public spaces.
-The successful communication of ideas about the past, as well as what to avoid when communicating, are key, overarching themes of the module.
+Over the course of two terms, students acquire a repertoire of skills and approaches (combined with the development of advanced skills in the writing of history) to enable them to act as effective and engaging public historians.
+These include knowledge about ethics, inclusivity, strategic planning, along with a range of issues that arise when working with partners and communities.
+The successful communication of narrative of the about the past and developing your own ‘philosophy of public history’ are key, overarching themes of the module.

 -